-In the aggregate, as of November 28, 2009, we lease approximately 444,740 square feet of office space in locations around the world.
-Of this total, we have subleased to other companies approximately 38,487 square feet of our office space.
-During fiscal 2009, we closed the office in Cambridge, MA, and reduced office space in Pasadena, California, Boston, Massachusetts, and Houston, Texas in order to more closely align consultant staffing levels to current workload demand.
-In addition, we opened an office in Riyadh, Saudi Arabia.
+In the aggregate, as of January 1, 2011, we lease approximately 410,406 square feet of office space in locations around the world.
+Of this total, we have subleased to other companies approximately 106,285 square feet of our office space and 9,808 square feet is leased by NeuCo.
+During fiscal 2010, we reduced office space in Boston, Massachusetts, Chicago, Illinois, Houston, Texas and the District of Columbia, in order to more closely align office space with consultant staffing levels and reduce operating expenses.
+In addition, during the five weeks ended January 1, 2011, we sold our Asia-Pacific based Energy practice and the lease for our Hong Kong space was assumed by the purchaser.
+Our NeuCo subsidiary has also reduced its office space by approximately 18,226 square feet since fiscal 2009.